neerajdhurandher/issue_tracking_tool/README.md

 * `CommentModel`
 * `LabelModel`

+`utils.py`: Contains utility functions used by the project app.

+`constant.py`: Contains constant values used by the project app.

 ## Django Default Files and Folders

 In addition to the above files and folders specific to the application, Django includes default files and folders that are required for the application's functionality.
 Some of the important default files and folders are:

 1. `manage.py`: The command-line utility for managing Django projects.
+2. `admin.py`: Contains admin configurations for the Django application.
-2. `settings.py`: Configuration settings for the Django application.
+3. `settings.py`: Configuration settings for the Django application.
-3. `urls.py`: Contains the primary URL routing configuration for the project.
+4. `urls.py`: Contains the primary URL routing configuration for the project.
-4. `wsgi.py`: The entry point for the WSGI-compatible web server.
-5. `static/`: Contains static files such as CSS, JavaScript, and images.
-6. `templates/`: Contains HTML templates for rendering views.
-7. `migrations/`: Stores database migrations to manage schema changes over time.
+5. `migrations/`: Stores database migrations to manage schema changes over time.

 ## Conclusion